Under the Kudzu

 Under the Kudzu is the fifth studio album by American country music group Shenandoah.
-Released in 1993, it produced their fifth and last number one hit to date with "If Bubba Can Dance (I Can Too)" co-written by band members Marty Raybon, Mike McGuire and Bob McDill.
+Released in 1993, it produced their fifth and last number one hit to date with "If Bubba Can Dance (I Can Too)", and first since “Next to You, Next to Me” in 1990. co-written by band members Marty Raybon, Mike McGuire and Bob McDill.
 Other singles included "Janie Baker's Love Slave", "I Want to Be Loved Like That", and "I'll Go Down Loving You".
 They charted at #15, #3 and #46, respectively.
 It is also the second and final album for the RCA Nashville label.